 Use abbreviations sparingly in correspondence or in text material; in all cases, spell out any word when meaning may be obscured by abbreviation.

-The initials “LTU” or “LA TECH” should not be used in publications.
-Instead, use “Louisiana Tech University” on first reference and “Louisiana Tech” on second reference.
-“Louisiana Tech” or “Tech” are appropriate in subsequent references.
+The initials “LTU” should not be used in publications.
+Instead, use “Louisiana Tech University” on first reference and “Louisiana Tech” or “Tech” in subsequent references.
+“LA Tech” should be used sparingly in non-athletics publications, primarily in headlines where word economy is important.

 Academic degrees

 Spell out when possible: bachelor’s degree, master’s degree, doctorate or doctoral degree.
-Abbreviate specific degrees without spaces between the letters: BA, MS, PhD, MBA, JD, MD.
-Set off an abbreviated degree with commas after a full name: Mary Jones, PhD, spoke.
+Abbreviate specific degrees with periods between the letters: B.A., M.S., Ph.D., J.D., M.D.
+Three-letter degree abbreviations should not contain periods between letters: MBA, BFA.
+Set off an abbreviated degree with commas after a full name: Mary Jones, Ph.D., spoke.
 Refer to a person with a doctoral degree as Dr. on first reference only: Dr. Jane Smith spoke (first reference).
 Smith spoke (all other references).

 Note: Newspapers and other forms of media will remove Dr. before any name unless the person is a medical doctor.